DanielTakeshi/IL_ROS_HSR/scripts/README.md

   images.
 - `label_bed_fast.py`: for labeling the data if it was collected using the 'faster' way as shown by Michael, where he simulates the data.
+- `plot_exploratory_training.py`: after trying a bunch of stuff, collect logs into plots to check which hyperparameters and settings work the best.